antonkulaga/kappa-notebook/README.md

 ----------------------

 The server version of Kappa simulator is called WebSim.
-Scala API to interact with WebSim is included in this repository and situated inside _websim_ subproject, it also contains integration tests so you can check if it works with your version of WebSim.
+Scala API to interact with WebSim is included in this repository and situated inside [websim subproject](/websim), it also contains some integration tests so you can check if it works with your version of WebSim.
 To add WebSim API to your Scala project add following dependencies to your sbt configuration:
 ```sbt
 resolvers += sbt.Resolver.bintrayRepo("denigma", "denigma-releases")